 You crawl your site.
-The top 10 pages have 500+ internal inbound links each.
-The bottom 200 pages have 0-2.
-The top 10 are your homepage, main categories, and 4-5 articles that got featured.
-Everything else is starved — Google barely crawls them, they never rank, and you wonder why “publishing more content” isn’t moving the needle.
+The top 10 URLs have 500+ internal inbound links each.
+The bottom 200 have 0-2.
+The top 10 are your homepage, the main category pages, and 4-5 articles that got featured.
+Everything else is starved, so Google barely crawls it, it never ranks, and “publishing more content” stops moving the needle.

-Internal links are how authority flows through your site.
-Heavy skew means 95% of your catalog is invisible to Google’s ranking algorithm — it knows the pages exist (via sitemap) but doesn’t weight them.
-Rebalancing is one of the highest-ROI SEO interventions because it costs no new content; you just connect what you already have.
-Below: how to audit + the linking patterns that actually rebalance.
+Internal links are how authority (and crawl budget) flows through a site.
+A heavy skew means most of your catalog is effectively invisible to Google’s ranking: it knows the pages exist via the sitemap but assigns them almost no weight.
+Rebalancing is one of the highest-ROI SEO actions because it adds no new content — you connect what you already have.

 Common causes